HiroAgustin/adiaz.uy-legacy/app/about/index.md

 title: About Me
 ---

-My name is Agustín Díaz, but you can find me in most places as HiroAgustin.
-The name “Hiro” comes from my gaming days, and it’s a reference to the lovable time traveling programmer/samurai [Hiro Nakamura](http://en.wikipedia.org/wiki/Hiro_Nakamura).
+My name is Agustín Díaz and I’m a web developer.
+You can find me in most places as HiroAgustin.
+The name “Hiro” comes from my gaming days and it’s a reference to the lovable time traveling programmer/samurai [Hiro Nakamura](http://en.wikipedia.org/wiki/Hiro_Nakamura).

 ## The Web is The Platform

-I’ve been doing web development all of my professional life and it’s been amazing to see how much the web has grown.
-Browsers are now constantly releasing new features and API’s, and the community is building an incredible amount of tools and libraries to take advantage of them.
+I love being a web developer.
+I love the openness of the community, I love reading articles, I love going to meetups and see how passionate everyone is about this trade we all share.
+The web just keeps getting stronger with more API’s and frameworks and the stuff people is building is nothing short from amazing.
 It is a great time to be a web developer.

-I’m passionate about the vanilla web stack, but to build rich applications, frameworks are usually the way to go.
-Some of the ones I’ve worked with include jQuery, Backbone, Jasmine, Express, Grunt, Bootstrap, and Sass.
+## Experience

+I started out working at SuiteCommerce, implementing customized web stores on top of the NetSuite platform.
+Two and a half years later the company was acquired and I moved from building websites into building NetSuite’s new ECommerce platform.
 You can check out my resume [here](/resume/).

 ## Leisure

-I’m a big fan of TV, from “Agents of S.H.I.E.L.D.” to “The Newsroom”.
-Also, the gamer in me hasn’t died yet (although I own a Mac).
-Recently I’ve been playing anything from “Telltale Games”.
-To fight sedentarism, I started doing more exercise by going for a jog a couple of times a week.
+I’m a big fan of TV, from “Agents of S.H.I.E.L.D.” to “The Newsroom”, I watch it all.
+The gamer in me hasn’t died yet, although I own a Mac.
+Lately I’ve been playing anything from “Telltale Games”.

+To fight my natural sedentarism, I forced myself into doing some exercise.
+I can’t recommend [this book](http://www.amazon.com/Terrible-Wonderful-Reasons-Long-Distances/dp/1449459951/) enough.
+I’m enjoying going out for a jog every once in a while.

 ## Contact